experienced-amateur/experienced-amateur/README.md

-- 👋 Hi, I’m Isaac Oluwafemi Ogunniyi (isaacOluwafemiOg here on GitHub)
+- 👋 I’m Isaac Oluwafemi Ogunniyi, a DataCamp-certified Data Scientist
 - 👀 I’m interested in Data Analytics ( Data science, analysis and engineering)
 - 🌱 I do my best work using python and spreadsheet applications such as MS Excel and Google Sheets.
 - 💞️ I’m looking to collaborate on projects in the analysis of datasets in order to solve business tasks